open-telemetry/oteps/text/0148-sampling-probability.md

 In both cases, the goal in sampling is to estimate something about the population of all events, using only the events that were chosen in the sample.
-Sampling theory defines various kinds of "estimator", algorithms for calculating statistics about the population using just the sample data.
+Sampling theory defines various kinds of "estimators"— algorithms for calculating statistics about the population using just the sample data.
 For the broad class of telemetry sampling application considered here, we need an estimator for the population